NikTopler/News-website/README.md

 ## INSTALLATION
 Download the files and place them in a folder.
 Import the database into MySQL.
 You will need to set up your own API keys on <a href="https://newsapi.org/">News API</a>, <a href="https://www.weatherapi.com/">Weather API</a>
 If you want to use the Google and Facebook login, you will have to request your own API key for both of them.
-Once you do that and replace it, it should work.ž
+Once you do that and replace it, it should work.

 ## CONTRIBUTING
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.